Ramblings

 Friday – Bidford-on-Avon – As usual, it was a noisy dawn, Wood Pigeons and the young Green Woodpecker especially.
 A Blackcap is in full song just behind the tent at 5:30.
 A path from the corner of the site leads to a track around a newly sown field, the water sprayer was in full flow last evening.
 This track joins the Avon Way by the river.
 There are a lot of little mounds of soil with a hole in the centre on the path.
 They are made by Mining Bees.
 The way crosses several fields to Innreach the bridge at Bidford-on-Avon.
 This large village grew around a ford across the River Avon (Byda’s Ford) which lay on the Roman Ryknild Street.
 A narrow eight arched bridge replaced the ford.
 It was first built in the early 15th century but demolished by Charles I in 1644 to cover his retreat from Worcester.
 It was rebuilt in 1650.
 A Saxon burial ground has been found near the village.
 The main road now bypasses the village centre, so the High Street is quiet.
 This end is a mixture of possibly Georgian and a lot of 20th century buildings with a few shops.
 A small square is reached where the buildings are older and far grander.
 Lloyd’s Bank is a large 16th century house in pale yellow and grey limestone.
 Beside it are small homes that once formed stables.
 The Old Rectory is partly hidden behind extensive hedges but is a fine affair, grey limestone with faux timber framing above some large bay windows facing the River Avon.
 Opposite is a quite magnificent house, The Falcon, an old inn from the mid-16th century.
 The church of St Laurence is locked.
 Again of the local grey and yellow limestones, parts dating from 1250.
 White doves frequent the tower.
 Down Church Street where the old Fire Station and Forge stand on the junction with Icknield Street.
 A lane called The Grange is lined with small old cottages before turning into 20th century housing.
 Another Green Woodpecker is noisy here.
 Back to the High Street which ends in Tower Close some fine cottages and some uninspiring 20th century homes.
 The modern road passes here and continues into later housing.
 Back to the centre of the town past the old police station.

 Monday – Wye Valley Way – Rhayader-Llangurig – Red Kites sail across the outskirts of the town.
 A lane heads north-east out of Rhayader, past Marston Pottery and Cefnaes Hall.
 The sky has clouded over and it is very humid.
 Jet aircraft snarl around the hills.
 Swallows sweep low.
 The land climbs through fields and patches of woodland, mainly Oak with some Silver Birch, Holly and Rowan.
-The lane drips briefly before climbing again past Middle Nantserth.
+The lane drops briefly before climbing again past Middle Nantserth.
 Tiny, sweet Wild Strawberries grow in the roadside bank.
 The lane keeps climbing.
 Up and up, finally topping out at Llidart Carnau, an ancient track junction, where the Wye Way leaves the lane and passes through fields of noisy Rooks.
 Past cows which watch Maddy carefully and then a mediaeval house platform.
 The path then turns into wilder terrain and descends a steep hill into a valley.
 A Great Spotted Woodpecker flies off.
 LonghouseChaffinches and Chiffchaffs call below.
 Into Gilfach Farm Nature Reserve.
 There is evidence that this valley has been occupied since the Bronze Age.
 There is a visitors’ centre and a lovely old traditional Welsh longhouse, rebuilt in the 15th century.
 Several corn grinders stand by a wall.
 The route passes down the valley following the Afon Marteg.
 The water rushes down waterfalls and bubbles over Silurian shales.
 Salmon still come up this river to spawn.
 A Grey Wagtail bobs on a rock in the middle of the stream.
 Butterflies, Meadow Browns and Ringlets flit through the meadows.
 The valley contains the closed railway line from Llanidloes to Rhayader built by the Mid-Wales Railway Company in the middle of the 19th century.
 It closed a century later.
 A tunnel some 1000 yards long passes through a headland of Yr Wylorn and is now home to five species of bat.
 It starts to rain slightly.
 The route used to follow the old railway line but apparently the bridge over the river is now unsafe and so the route is now the “Monks Trod”, an ancient road that once connected the Cistercian monasteries of Strata Florida in Ceredigion with Abbey Cwm Hir.
 At the car park there is a modern stone circle.

 The way meets the A470 and crosses it.
 A path drops down to a narrow footbridge over the River Wye.
 Up and along the hillside through rough pasture.
 The soil is thin and huge boulders litter the hillside.
 The path passes through Oak and Birch woods before meeting up with a tarmac road which runs parallel to the main road with the river in between.
 Jays squawk in the trees.
 The light rain seems to have passed over.
 Red Kites call and occasionally glide over.
 On up the valley.
 House Martins sweep across the hillside.
 A large Raven soars out from rocks, Lloftyddglesion, high on the top of the valley before settling in the highest point to survey the land below.
 Through a farm, Safn-y-coed.
 A pair of domestic Greylag geese have goslings.
 Chickens wander around, a Cochin scurries up the road.
 A pair of piping Common Sandpipers cross the river.
 Most of the windmills on the hill to the east are motionless.
 KitePast a modern house built above the river.
 Vast stones have been used to stabilise the vertical bank.
 Several banks of solar panels are in a field with a hen house on which sits a Peacock.
 The road joins another at Dernol.
 A farmer is turning the hay.
 Overhead three Red Kites tussle and occasionally dive and grab a clawfuls of hay.
 The lane reaches a junction and I head up a valley.
 Capel Isaf Calvinist Methodist Chapel was first built in 1826 and then rebuilt in 1884, now a residence.
 Beside stands the graveyard, completely overgrown.
 Houses up the valley, Nant-y-Dernol are scattered by mainly conversions into well-to-do residences.
 A Whitethroat hovers above a wire before dropping down into the hedge below.
 At Tan-Yr-Allt a Treecreeper mouses its way up a tree.
 Blackbird and Song Thrushes fly through the trees.
 A path heads off up into the hills.
 A group of young people have just descended and a girl announces to me how much she hated the climb from the other side!
 A lad informs me the route is well way-marked.
 I had put my waterproofs in as it started to rain, it stopped almost immediately.
 I remove them and am annoyed by dozens of flies.
 Spots of rain return...